 I don’t know what having The Ice King means, or he having me.
 Are we now one?
 I glance across to him as we stride, and we are so far gone now, the aurora has left us behind, and all about are the stars: magnificent molecules in the sky.
 Never have I seen them so clear, nor so many.
 Numbers no-one can name.
 In the light of the night that is moonless and large The Ice King looks like an invisible force, a presence that cannot be known, that can only be sensed; that cannot be fathomed, it can only be lived.
 Am I living The Ice King?

-The Ice King inwardly laughs and his mirth appears on his lips as the memory of a trace of a smile.
-I love these lips and I have no regrets.
-I regret not kissing them, nor sailing on them to the pole nor listening to them now as he speaks.
-I do not hear what he says, the wind is too fierce, the snowy crystals it blasts our skin with too sharp, the tremor of thrill of being exposed to his world too intense for me to actually understand but the melody that emanates from his body and the idea that shines in his temple and the soul that has taken me on make me trust in his language, his word.
+The Ice King inwardly laughs, and his mirth appears on his lips as the memory of a trace of a smile.
+I love these lips, and I have no regrets.
+I regret not kissing them, nor sailing on them to the pole, nor listening to them as he speaks: I do not hear what he says, the wind is too fierce, the snowy crystals it blasts our skin with too sharp, the tremor of thrill of being exposed to his world too intense for me to indeed understand, but the melody that emanates from his body, and the idea that shines in his temple, and the soul that has taken me on make me trust in his language, his word.

-His word that I do not now nor ever think I may comprehend grows in my brain a new constellation of axons and I tingle at the realisation that this is a new beginning, a whole new creation.
-I do not know what this is but I know it is good.
+His word that I do not now nor ever imagine I shall comprehend grows in my brain a new constellation of axons, and I tingle at the realisation that this is an initiation, it is certainly the commencement of something, it is a whole new creation.
+I do not know what this is, but I know it is good.